-If you have just acquired a used large format camera, chances are you are itching to go out into the field and try it out.
-However, before you start using expensive sheets of film, there are few simple checks you can do to make sure the camera is functioning as it should do.
+If you have just bought a used large format camera, chances are you are itching to go out and shoot some pictures.
+However, before you start using expensive sheets of film, there are some essential checks you can do to make sure the camera is working as it should do.
+Even if you have owned your camera for a while, it still makes sense to perform these checks periodically.

 I have bought two used large format cameras and both of them have had pinholes in the bellows.
-It is by far the most common problem with these types of cameras.
+It seems to be the most common problem with these types of cameras.
 Check for light leaks regularly.
 The easiest method is to remove the rear ground glass frame, go into a darkened room and shine a light from inside the camera.
 Any pinholes should be obvious.
 Thankfully, if the bellows are really bad you can get replacements pretty easily.

 Custom bellows in the UK make bellows for many of the most famous names in the large format world and will make bellows for any camera.
 All you need to do is supply the measurements of you old bellows.
 Prices are pretty reasonable.
 I bought a set of bellows for my Wista 4×5 for around £100 if I remember correctly.
 Bellows are also available from Chinese makers on Ebay, but the quality can vary.

 If you are on a budget and the condition of your existing bellows isn’t too bad you can fix pinholes with black electrical tape or black T-shirt paint.
 T-shirt paint has rubber in the mixture that fills small holes nicely.
 It is also good practice to drape your dark cloth over the bellows before making an exposure, especially in bright weather.
 This was a habit that almost all large format photographers had in the pre-digital era.
-It seems to have been lost to the new generations.
+Newcomers to large format have not picked up the habit, but it is a good one to get into.
+Sooner or later it will save your skin.

 Fittings and Body